A fixed-point algorithm for matrix projections with applications in quantum information: Conclusion and further directions

+We introduced a new fixed-point algorithm that generalizes the method originally proposed for Bures-Wasserstein barycenters to a broader class of problems, encompassing important applications in quantum information theory.
+We provided rigorous convergence guarantees for the fixed-point algorithm and demonstrated its practical efficiency through numerical experiments.
+While our results establish dimension-independent convergence for certain problems of interest, the proof remains dimension-dependent for other relevant cases.
+In our analysis, this limitation ultimately arises from the fact that the square function is not operator monotone unless the operators commute.
+As a result, we had to resort to a more involved analysis based on the determinant, as discussed in Section~\ref{Uniform lower bounds}, which leads to poor dimensional scaling and ultimately a dimension-dependent convergence guarantee in the general case.
+However, we believe this issue could potentially be overcome, and we leave this as an open problem for future work.

+As mentioned in the introduction, our fixed-point algorithm can also be interpreted as a Riemannian descent on the Bures Wasserstein manifold with unit step size.
+A promising direction for future work is to explore whether this geometric viewpoint can provide deeper insights and tighter characterizations.
+Moreover, it may allow for extensions to stochastic variants of the problem.
+Of particular interest is whether this approach can yield theoretical dimension-independent guarantees, similar to those established in~\cite{altschuler2021averaging_2} for Riemannian descent with non-unit step sizes.

 Our numerical simulations suggest that similar algorithms could be used to solve analogous problems for different families of quantum R\'enyi divergences~\cite{tomamichel2015quantum}, double optimization problems as the R\'enyi mutual information in~\cite{li2022operational}, and quantum error precompensation for more general quantum channels~\cite{zhang2022quantum} (e.g., depolarizing channel).
-Finally, one could try to include more general constraints in the analysis by similarly projecting at each iteration onto the set of feasible solutions.
-We have numerical evidence that such fixed-point algorithms perform well in practice; however, it appears that a theoretical investigation of convergence guarantees for such problems requires additional techniques and we leave this as an open question.
+Finally, a broader range of constraints could be incorporated into the analysis by projecting each iteration onto the set of feasible solutions after the action of the fixed-point map.
+We have numerical evidence that such fixed-point algorithms perform well in practice; however, it appears that a theoretical investigation of convergence guarantees for such problems requires additional techniques, and we leave this as an open question.